 An innovative consultation process was designed to engage citizens in discussions on food and agriculture policy issues.

 See below for a video showing the first Citizen Panel at work.
 The Citizen Panels began their discussions at the end of April 2012 and ran till June 2, 2012.
 Randomly selected citizens gathered in groups of 12 every week for six weeks to discuss the issues in depth.
-A series of videos on the Citizen Panels can be viewed in our video gallery.

 The Centre for Public Involvement from the University of Alberta tracked the progress of these groups as they explored recommendations for the evolving food and agriculture strategy.
 Their recommendations will be integrated into the discussions on a wider strategy.

 The City organized focus groups made up of those who have a strong interest or knowledge of food and agriculture policy issues, a strong potential to influence food and agriculture policy issues, or those who might reasonably expect to be significantly impacted by the results of this project.